endlos99/xdt99/doc/MANUAL.md

 If we're running Gnome or KDE, we can also mount the CF card and then view the card properties.
 With KDE, the device name is listed under `Mounted from`.

-On MacOS systems, the `diskutil list` lists all devices.
+On macOS systems, the `diskutil list` lists all devices.
 We pick the device name from the first column.

 For Windows systems, we can use the `wmic` command (no admin rights required):